execas/execas.github.io/_posts/2018-08-11-measures-of-central-tendency-using-c-and-python.md

 A Pythagorean mean along with arithmetic mean and geometric mean.
 The harmonic mean is always the smallest of the three.

-The harmonic mean is the reciprocal of the aritmetic mean of the reciprocals of the values in a dataset.
+The harmonic mean is the reciprocal of the arithmetic mean of the reciprocals of the values in a dataset.

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/753130a05a1fab890e5785924b5bdbb5f97c8b6a)